 Do I need a Bachelor’s degree for jobs where I work alone?

-Often you won’t need any kind of degree for jobs where you work alone, some do well with just a high school diploma and relevant skills.
+Often you won’t need any kind of degree for jobs where you work alone, most require just a high school diploma and relevant skills.
 If you are freelancing, all you need are the relevant skills, such as writing or typing, to get started in a job where you work alone.

 How can I gain experience or learn more for a job?